 The American Society of Addiction Medicine’s “Public Policy Statement: Definition of Addiction” is a valuable read for anyone looking to understand the behaviors common to all addicts.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-This means that if you end up buying the Amazon books that I endorse here, Amazon pays me an (unfortunately small) advertising fee.
+This means that if you end up buying the Amazon books that I endorse here, Amazon pays me a small advertising fee.